Creamy Cucumber Salad

 Why This Recipe is a Keeper!

-Cucumbers and ranch dressing are a favorite snack around our house that even the grandkids will devour because they go so well together.
-Another classic combination is cucumbers with a sour cream dressing that is believed to have been created in Poland centuries ago and is still loved today.
+Cucumbers and ranch dressing are a favorite snack around our house, and even the grandkids will devour them because they go so well together.
+Another classic combination is cucumbers with a sour cream dressing, which is believed to have been created in Poland centuries ago and is still loved today.

-This creamy cucumber salad recipe is an updated version of that classic salad that has the goodness of Greek yogurt instead of sour cream and the crowd-pleasing flavor of ranch dressing.
+This creamy cucumber salad recipe is an updated version of the classic salad.
+It uses Greek yogurt instead of sour cream and has the crowd-pleasing flavor of ranch dressing.
 Fresh dill and a splash of white wine vinegar make it irresistible!

 Yogurt Ranch Cucumber Salad in serving bowl with spoon lifting some out.